 True crime fanatics rejoice!
 Ian Merrick’s The Black Panther is remastered, re-released and ready for crime aficionados to revel in.
-The 1970s thriller is now released digitally and can be found streaming on Prime Video.
+The 1970s thriller is now released digitally and can be found streaming on Google Play Movies.

 The Black Panther is based on a series of true events revolving around Donald Neilson’s string of petty burglaries in Northern England– those of which led to consequential murders, and an eventual kidnapping of a teenage heiress (Lesley Whittle).